paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 While there is no need to record approval votes in the dispute coordinator preemptively, we do need to make sure they are recorded when a dispute actually happens.
 This is because only votes recorded by the dispute coordinator will be considered for slashing.
-It was decided sufficient to our threat model that malicious backers are slashed as opposed to both backers and approval checkers.
+It is sufficient for our threat model that malicious backers are slashed as opposed to both backers and approval checkers.
 However, we still must import approval votes from the approvals process into the disputes process to ensure that lazy approval checkers